Get Movavi Screen Recorder with a 30% discount!

 Most likely, you already have all the equipment needed for online teaching: a reliable computer with a webcam, a headset, a strong internet connection.
-When it comes to software, you will most likely need to master a learning management system (LMS) or choose an online platform for creating and sharing your courses.
+When it comes to software, you will most likely need to master a learning management system (LMS) or choose an online course platform for creating and sharing your courses.

 LMSs are mostly used in schools, colleges, universities, educational centers, and other institutions.
 They provide everything you need for setting up, managing, tracking, and delivering online courses.
 If you decide to start teaching online for a college or university, their LMS will be your main digital workspace.
 To get a clear understanding of what these programs look like, visit the Classroom’s website, an LMS from Google.